-On mood and cognition after administration of low LSD doses in healthy volunteers.
-A placebo-controlled within-subject study including 24 healthy participants, was conducted to assess the acute effects of three LSD doses (5, 10, and 20 mcg) on measures of cognition, mood, and subjective experience,
+A placebo-controlled within-subject study, including 24 healthy participants, was conducted to assess the acute effects of three LSD doses (5, 10, and 20 mcg) on measures of cognition, mood, and subjective experience.

 There is a popular interest in microdosing with psychedelics such as LSD.
-This practice of using one-tenth of a full psychedelic dose according to a specific dosing schedule anecdotally enhances mood and performance.
+This practice of using one-tenth of a full psychedelic dose according to a specific dosing schedule has been anecdotally shown to enhance mood and performance.
 Nonetheless, controlled research on the efficacy of microdosing is scarce.
 The main objective of the present dose-finding study was to determine the minimal dose of LSD needed to affect mood and cognition.

 A placebo-controlled within-subject study including 24 healthy participants, was conducted to assess the acute effects of three LSD doses (5, 10, and 20 mcg) on measures of cognition, mood, and subjective experience, up until 6 h after administration.
 Cognition and subjective experience were assessed using the Psychomotor Vigilance Task, Digit Symbol Substitution Test, Cognitive Control Task, Profile of Mood States, and 5-Dimensional Altered States of Consciousness rating scale.

 - LSD showed positive effects in the majority of observations by increasing positive mood (20 mcg), friendliness (5, 20 mcg), arousal (5 mcg), and decreasing attentional lapses (5, 20 mcg).

 - Negative effects manifested as an increase in confusion (20 mcg) and anxiety (5, 20 mcg).
 Psychedelic-induced changes in waking consciousness were also present (10, 20 mcg).